rust-vmm/community/CONTRIBUTING.md

 ## Merging code in rust-vmm

-To contribute to rust-vmm, you need to open a Pull Request (PR) against the master branch of the repositories. rust-vmm uses the [fork and pull development model](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-collaborative-development-models).
+To contribute to rust-vmm, you need to open a Pull Request (PR) against the main branch of the repositories. rust-vmm uses the [fork and pull development model](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-collaborative-development-models).

 We ask you to only open PRs from your fork branches.
 This helps us keep the